SAP-archive/cloud-platform-workflow-virtual-event/exercises/02/readme.md

 After a short time the deployment will complete, and you should see a log message in the output like this, towards the end:

 ```
-Application "BPMServicesFLP_appRouter" started and available at "898789e9trial-dev-bpmservicesflp-approuter.cfapps.eu10.hana.ondemand.com"
+Application "BPMServicesFLP_appRouter" started and available
+at "898789e9trial-dev-bpmservicesflp-approuter.cfapps.eu10.hana.ondemand.com"
 ```

 This is the URL of the `BPMServicesFLP_appRouter` module that has been deployed, and will be specific to your Cloud Platform trial subaccount.
-You can use this URL to get to the FLP site, but instead, let's take another, slightly more long winded but definitely more interesting route.
+You could use this URL right now to get to the FLP site, but instead, let's take another, slightly more long winded but definitely more interesting route.

 ### 6. Find the FLP site URL and get to the Workflow tiles

 In the final step in this exercise, you should get to the Workflow tiles in the FLP site.

-:point_right: In a new browser tab, use the Trial Subaccount Home bookmark you saved earlier to get back to your subaccount overview.
+:point_right: In a new browser tab, use the Trial Subaccount Home bookmark you saved earlier to get back to your subaccount overview in the cockpit.
 You should now see, in the "Spaces" section, that there are a couple of applications, and yet more service instances.

 ![Space oveview](spaceoverview.png)

+> The number of service instances that you will see may be different to what is shown in these screenshots.
+There should be 7 in total now that are related to this Virtual Event.

 :point_right: Use the "Spaces" menu item on the left hand side to jump to the summary of spaces, and you'll also see a similar reflection of reality, where memory and service quota have been consumed, and there are two applications, one started and one stopped:

 ![Dev space detail](devspacedetail.png)

-> The number of service instances that you will see may be different to what is shown in this screenshots.
-There should be 7 in total now that are related to this Virtual Event.

 :point_right: Select the "dev" space and you should be brought initially to the list of applications.
 There you should see entries for the two modules defined in the `mta.yaml` file earlier - `BPMFLP` and `BPMServicesFLP_appRouter`.
 As expected, the `BPMFLP` application is in a "Stopped" state, as the task that it carried out completed.